ChrisP1118/PreventPwnedPasswords/docs/index.md

+__This plugin no longer works and is no longer actively developed.__

 # Prevent Pwned Passwords

 Prevent Pwned Passwords is a Chrome and Firefox extension that helps make sure you don't use any password that's known to have been part of a data breach.